AliaksandrTsumarau/kubernetes-production-best-practices/application-development.md

 Configuration should be maintained outside the application code.

 This has several benefits.
 First, changing the configuration does not require recompiling the application.
 Second, the configuration can be updated when the application is running.
-Third, the same code can be used for different environments.
+Third, the same code can be used in different environments.

-In Kubernetes, configuration can be saved in ConfigMaps, which can then be mounted into containers as volumes are passed in as environment variables.
+In Kubernetes, the configuration can be saved in ConfigMaps, which can then be mounted into containers as volumes are passed in as environment variables.

 Save only non-sensitive configuration in ConfigMaps.
 For sensitive information (such as credentials), use the Secret resource.